 IELTS Exam Sample

 As mentioned above, both IELTS Academic and IELTS Academic Training are divided into four parts.
-Sample tests are available on IELTS website for you to go through to get a feel about how the tests are designed.
+Sample tests are available on the IELTS website for you to go through to get a feel about how the tests are designed.